scuzzydude/asimov/asimov.md

 *Not respectin\' each other, deny thy brother*

-*A war is goin\' on but the reason\'s undercover*[^6]
+*A war is goin\' on but the reason\'s undercover*[^7]

 Bill Gates said, "With great wealth come great responsibility."
 Scoot is a corollary to that assertion.
 With great responsibility comes great wealth.

 The most valuable treasures we have a species is the knowledge, innovation, and imagination of those who came before us and all that are living now.
-That is more valuable than gold, oil or hash rate.
+This is more valuable than gold, oil or hash rate.

 It's not valuable if lost, destroyed, or forgotten.
 It is up to humans to protect, preserve and remember this treasure.